code11/engine/docs/docs/introduction.md

 #### Reactive Computations

-Dumb components, plain data, and computations capable of reacting to changes (called [producers](/docs/api/producer)) to the data makes an Engine app.
+Components, plain data, and computations capable of reacting to changes (called [producers](/docs/api/producer)) to the data makes an Engine app.

 Engine apps are reactive.
 They start with:

 - an initial state (which can be empty as well)
-- declare dumb views that represent some part(s) of state e.g a `TodoListItem` component which needs a `TodoItem` object from state
+- declare views that represent some part(s) of state e.g a `TodoListItem` component which needs a `TodoItem` object from state
 - declare computations that depend on some part(s) of state, e.g a `doneCounter` function which depends on all `TodoItems` in state to count number of done